elijahgott/elijahgott.github.io/README.md

-# Personal Website for Elijah Gott :)
+# Personal Website for Elijah Gott
-Trying to see what I can do using only HTML and CSS, will likely incorporate JavaScript later.
+Intended as a portfolio website to showcase the projects that I have built and skills that I have learned over the years.